oppia/oppia-web-developer-docs/Webpack.md

 ### webpack.terser.config.ts

-This config was written so that it can be used in the e2e tests run on circleci.
-You can refer this [discussion](https://discuss.circleci.com/t/build-fails-with-error-spawn-enomem/30537/10) on why it was needed.
+This config was written so that it can be used in the e2e tests run on Circle CI.
+You can refer to this [discussion](https://discuss.circleci.com/t/build-fails-with-error-spawn-enomem/30537/10) on why it was needed.
 This basically disables the parallelism in the terser config.

+## Common Errors in webpack

+### Module not found: Error: Can't resolve '...'
+This is most likely caused due to incorrect path mentioned in import or require statements.
+In this case, try to look for errors like spelling mistakes in the path or ensure that a file exists in that path.

+If the import statement refers to a third-party library.
+Running `yarn install` should fix this problem.